happywlu/CroTrait/README.md

-# CroTrait: \nA portable tool for *in silico* species identification, serotyping and multilocus sequence typing of *Cronobacter* genus
+# CroTrait: \<br>A portable tool for *in silico* species identification, serotyping and multilocus sequence typing of *Cronobacter* genus
 ![icon](assist/icon.jpg)

 ## Introduction